DiamondLightSource/pymalcolm/docs/arch/intro.rst

   be designed to be as small and self contained as possible, and complex logic should be implemented by nesting Blocks.
 For example, a detector driver would be a Block, as would an HDF writer, but there would also be a higher level detector Block to co-ordinate the low level Blocks.
-There would then be a top level mapping scan Block the co-ordinated the detector Block and a motion trajectory block to perform the scan.
 Any Block may be synchronized among a number of Processes, the Block acting as the server will perform the logic, and the client copies will expose the same API as the server Block to the end user.

 - Attributes: Hold the current value of a piece of data of a fixed simple type like Int, Float, String, Enum, IntArray, Table or a named Map.
 You can Get